A few days before arriving in Peru, I began taking acetazolamide pills as a precaution against altitude sickness.

 Some people are not affected by high altitude, but I didn’t want to risk enjoying my trek to Machu Picchu in order to find out if I was one of them.

-Other measures that were suggested included acclimating over several days, staying hydrated, taking ibuprofen tablets, drinking the local coca tea and chewing coca leaves.
+Other measures that were suggested to me included acclimating over several days, staying hydrated, taking ibuprofen tablets, drinking the local coca tea, and chewing coca leaves.
 I followed all recommendations.

-A funny thing about the elevation: Machu Picchu, a mountaintop citadel that most people think is almost inaccessible due to its location at 1-1/2 miles high, is actually 2/3 of a mile lower than the regional capital of Cusco where I started.
+A funny thing about the elevation—Machu Picchu, a mountaintop citadel most people think is almost inaccessible due to its location at 1½ miles high, is actually ⅔ of a mile lower than the regional capital of Cusco where I started.

-Machu Picchu is also one-quarter of a mile lower than the river town of Ollantaytambo where the Inca Quarry Trail hike began.
+Machu Picchu is also a quarter of a mile lower than the river town of Ollantaytambo where the Inca Quarry Trail hike began.
 Somehow the Spaniards never found the fabled city.
 Perhaps if they had looked down instead of up.

-Originally I had intended to hike to Machu Picchu via the classic Inca Trail and had obtained the required permit from Peru’s Ministry of Culture.
-Two-hundred tourists are allowed to begin the trek each day.
+Originally I intended to hike to Machu Picchu via the classic Inca Trail and had obtained the required permit from Peru’s Ministry of Culture.
+Two hundred tourists are allowed to begin the trek each day.

 By then, all of the permits were assigned.
 So, we switched to the Inca Quarry Trail, a similar route that doesn’t require a permit.

 The Inca Trail covers twenty-seven miles; the Quarry Trail sixteen.
-The Inca Trail requires three nights of camping; the Quarry Trail two.
-The Inca Trail tops out at 14,600 feet, a little more than 2-1/2 miles in elevation; the Quarry Trail goes slightly higher to 2-3/4.
+The Inca Trail involves three nights of camping; the Quarry Trail two.
+The Inca Trail tops out at 14,600 feet, a little more than 2½ miles in elevation; the Quarry Trail goes slightly higher to 2¾.

 The major difference between the two is foot traffic.
 Hundred of hikers and support staff are on the Inca Trail each day.
 The lesser known Quarry Trail sees not many more than fifty.
 We would have the scenery to ourselves.

-Other factors, besides elevation, contribute to the hike’s difficulty.
-The trail is steep, an incline that tests cardio training at any altitude.
+Besides elevation, other factors contribute to the hike’s difficulty.
+The trail is steep—an incline that tests cardio training at any altitude.